-- All costs expended wholly and exclusively for the purposes of your trade, except for certain disallowable costs such as entertaining. - Capital allowances based on the cost of qualifying capital additions such as plant, computer equipment and the cost of commercial vehicles. - Research & Development Relief. - · Patent Box Relief if your company makes a profit from patented inventions. - · Reliefs for creative industries. - · Certain terminal, capital and property income losses. - Other trading losses.
+- All costs expended wholly and exclusively for the purposes of your trade, except for certain disallowable costs such as entertaining. - Capital allowances based on the cost of qualifying capital additions such as plant, computer equipment and the cost of commercial vehicles. - · Research & Development Relief. - Patent Box Relief if your company makes a profit from patented inventions. - · Reliefs for creative industries. - · Certain terminal, capital and property income losses. - · Other trading losses, including group losses. - Land remediation relief.